RIPP3R1337/Gmod-ChatGPT-Cheat/README.md

-# Garry's Mod Cheat Project
+# Garry's Mod AI Cheat
-A simple and lightweight cheat for Garry's Mod with features like ESP, Aimbot.
+A simple and lightweight cheat for Garry's Mod made with ChatGPT with features like ESP, Aimbot.
 Built to enhance gameplay while keeping it undetectable (not really).

  **I AM NOT RESPONSIBLE FOR ANY DAMAGE, BANS OR ANYTHING RELATED TO THIS CHEAT.
 You're downloading and using this at your own risk**